 The data to be requested, according to the selected option (Live or Predictive Orbits)

 Upon receiving the HTTPS GET request, the server responds with the required messages in binary format and a status code in text format.
 After delivery of all data, the server terminates the connection.
-All data (except for the hostname, which is used to establish the connection) is transmitted solely within the encrypted connection and protected against man-in-the-middle attacks, just like any HTTPS communication.
+All data (except for the hostname, which is used to establish the connection) is transmitted solely within the encrypted connection and protected against person-in-the-middle attacks, just like any HTTPS communication.

 Below is an example of a service request: